Blog

 Get the content from sanity with sanity-plugin-seo and next-seo

-Open the Studio at localhost:3333.
+Open the Studio at http://localhost:3333/.
 Now, let's create a new post called Lorem Ipsum Dolar Sit Amet", as an example.
 Generate a slug.
 Fill in all your post's seo details in the seo tab.
 Don't forget to publish it for the content to show up via the public API.

 That's how you implement it in your [slug].tsx file: